Skip to content

 Toby Fitch

-– The estimated reading time is 10 min.
+– The estimated reading time is 11 min.

-“Your baby has failed” isn’t it a phrase any parent wants to hear.
-Yet for parents born with deaf children, babies are labeled failures before even leaving the hospital because they don’t pass mandated hearing tests.
+“Your baby has failed” isn’t a phrase any parent wants to hear.
+Yet for parents born with deaf children, babies are labeled failures before even leaving the hospital if they don’t pass mandated hearing tests.
 The weight and impact of that label is never felt by the hearing population because in an audio-dominant world, there’s no such thing as a mandatory sign language test.
 It’s no surprise, then, that systems fail to design for what dominant culture does not see or value: the creativity, brilliance, and depth of deaf culture.

 When my parents found out I was deaf, my mother cried, worrying that I would have to navigate the challenges she and my father endured.
 Like me and my sister, both of my parents are deaf.
-As author Isabel Wilkerson describes in her book about race, Caste: The Origins of Our Discontents, my parents experienced firsthand how our world is run by a caste system that is “about respect, authority and assumptions of competence — who is accorded these and who is not.”
+As author Isabel Wilkerson describes in her book about race, Caste: The Origins of Our Discontents, my parents experienced firsthand a world that is run by a caste system that is “about respect, authority and assumptions of competence — who is accorded these and who is not.”

 American Sign Language for “born failures” is made up of three signs: ‘BORN, FAIL, FINISH’

-From medicine to education, our systems are developed and implemented based on policies, attitudes, and institutional practices.
-It’s not biology that disables people in the Deaf or Disability community; it is mismatch between our abilities and designed systems not designed for us.
-As disability rights activist Haben Girma put it, “They designed this environment for people who can see and hear.
-In this environment, I am disabled.
-They place the burden on me to step out of my world and reach into theirs.”
-Those mismatches place a disability tax on Deaf people at an early age.
-For example, fighting for accommodations like sign language interpreters for school, work, or receiving healthcare, or having the courage to speak up in the face of discrimination.
+From medicine to education, our societal systems are developed and implemented based on specific policies, attitudes, and institutional practices.
+It’s not biology that disables people in the Deaf or Disabled community; it is the mismatch between our abilities and the systems not designed for us.
+These mismatches place a disability tax on Deaf people at an early age.
+For example, fighting for accommodations like sign language interpreters for school, work, or healthcare; or having the courage to speak up in the face of discrimination.

-Despite the exclusion, ridicule, and language deprivation — my parents didn’t learn sign language until I entered elementary school because their [hearing] parents were told that they had to ‘talk’ (eg: speech) to succeed in life — they were never without hope.
-“Deaf people can do anything hearing people can, except hear,” said Dr. I. King Jordan, the first Deaf president of Gallaudet University.
-When a child endures language deprivation, they don’t get adequate exposure to other forms of effective communication, thus delaying their cognitive, social, and emotional development.
+But despite the exclusion, ridicule, and language deprivation my parents faced, they were never without hope.
 Ultimately, having my sister and I would give new meaning to my parents’ personal histories and broaden their perspective in profound ways.
 As a born failure, I grew up in a world of mismatches, but as desktop computers became more readily available, those mismatches would lead me down a path of using my lived experience to break barriers in society, design and technology.

 American sign language for “accessibility” shows a dominant hand moving under the non-dominant hand in a motion that implies the ability for anyone to go in and out of a space with ease.